leerssej/aws_ceds_v7/CEDS_v7_source_files/TransformationLog.md

 #ceds-nds-v7.sql
-## Initial Load
+## 1) Initial Load of TSQL CamelCase Original Script
+### Debug the Loading of the Original Source Files
 #### These modifications dependent upon the tool used to load the script
 ##### Using DbSchema 7.5.2

 1) Script converted from `UTF-16 BE` into UTF-8`
 2) `\nGO$` switched to `;\n`
-3) extra white space removed to until driver stopped throwing errors on these issues
+3) extra white space removed to until interpreter stops throwing errors on these issues
 4) script split into < 10,000 line segments
+5) semicolons and line-endings in the Element Tables removed
+6) Confirm or convert Populate scripts are in or into `Western (Windows 1252)`

+## 2) Collect All Debugged Files and Convert to SnakeCase